A transition is inserted between scenes (shots).

 - In the Panel view, right of the duration field, click on the Up arrow to extend the transition by 1 frame, or on the Down arrow to shorten the transition by one frame.

-- In the duration field of the Panel view, type in the duration of the transition in the H:MM:SS:FF format, where H means hours, M means minutes, S means seconds and F means frames
+In the duration field of the Panel view, type in the duration of the transition.NOTE The format of the duration is H:MM:SS:FF, where H means hours, M means minutes, S means seconds and F means frames.